Kenandarabeh/Kenandarabeh/README.md

 ### 🚀 About Me

-I'm a **Full-Stack Developer** with expertise in **MERN Stack** (MongoDB, Express.js, React, Node.js), **Flutter** for cross-platform mobile development, and **Django** for building robust backend systems.
+I'm a **Full-Stack Developer** with expertise in **MERN Stack** (MongoDB, Express.js, React, Node.js), **Flutter** for cross-platform mobile development, **Django** for building robust backend systems, and **React Native** for mobile app development.
 I thrive on solving complex problems and creating scalable, user-friendly applications.
 My goal is to deliver high-quality solutions while continuously learning and adapting to new technologies.

 ---